-The Underground Hard Rock Miner program incorporates 2 days of theory, including information from the Occupational Health and Safety Act as it pertains to the Common Core modules, as well as an in-depth practical session for the remaining 18 working days of the program (4 weeks total).
+The Underground Hard Rock Miner Common Core program incorporates 2 days of theory, including information from the Occupational Health and Safety Act as it pertains to the Common Core modules, as well as an in-depth practical session for the remaining working days of the program (5 weeks total).
 In the practical sessions, all aspects of each module are reviewed and practiced.
 Every module of the training will be completed to the trainee’s personal satisfaction and to the satisfaction of the instructor to ensure the complete working knowledge and skill required for every module.

 The Surface Miner Common Core program is intended for all production employees working full and part-time, in a Surface Mining operation.
 These employees must be trained and accredited in the Surface Miner Common Core and in the Specialty modules which pertain to their area of work.

 The program consists of 28 modules in total.
 NORCAT performs the first 3 modules (Section 1) as they are the core minimum modules for entry to a pit, quarry, or excavation site.
 The 25 specialty modules (Section 2-6) are available upon request.

 Training elements for the Generic Supervisor Common Core Program include both classroom instruction and hands-on task demonstration.
 To be accredited in the Generic Supervisor Common Core Program, the employee must have demonstrated competency in each of the 770141 Program Modules.